Turkish television drama: Italy

-'Cherry Season' was the first Turkish TV series to be broadcast in Italy and received high ratings on Canale 5.
-Turkish TV series such as 'Dolunay' and 'Erkenci Kuş' made Can Yaman an idol in Italy.
+Cherry Season was the first Turkish TV series to be broadcast in Italy and received high ratings on Canale 5.
+Turkish TV series such as Dolunay and Erkenci Kuş made Can Yaman an idol in Italy.
 Fan clubs were established for the duo of Can Yaman and Demet Özdemir.
 The actors of the Early Bird and Cherry Season series participated in talk shows in Italy.
-The series starring Kerem Bürsin and Hande Erçel in 'Canale 5' was broadcast under the name 'Love is in the Air'.Kiraz Mevsimi was the first Turkish TV series success in Italy.
+The series starring Kerem Bürsin and Hande Erçel in 'Canale 5' was broadcast under the name 'Love is in the Air'.

-The first episode of "Sevgili Geçmiş" was watched by 2 million 472 thousand people on Canale 5 with 13.4 percent in primetime and took the first place.
+The first episode of Sevgili Geçmiş was watched by 2 million 472 thousand people on Canale 5 with 13.4 percent in primetime and took the first place.

 Turkish TV series Brave & Beautiful met with the audience on 5 July in Italy on Canale 5.

 The broadcasting rights of Once Upon a Time in Çukurova were purchased by Italian Mediaset.
 Drama aired as Terra amara on Canale 5.
 The stars of the drama participated in talk shows in Italy and received awards at the 17th "Nations Awards-Thinking Green Taormina".
 The prime-time broadcast of Once Upon a Time in Çukurova on Sunday, 14 January received higher ratings than a TV program in which Pope Francis appeared as a special guest.
-The grand finale of Once Upon a Time in Çukurova, which was broadcast under the name "Terra Amara", received 18.2% in prime time and 19.83% in late night hours on Saturday, 8 June.
+The grand finale of Once Upon a Time in Çukurova, which was broadcast under the name Terra amara, received 18.2% in prime time and 19.83% in late night hours on Saturday, 8 June.